Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-society-axialunar.md

 ![Society Dashboard](../../assets/axialunar/axialunar_society_page2.png)

-Before joining the society, let's take a brief look at the [Society UI](https://axiasolar.js.org/apps/#/society) on AXIASolar-JS apps and read through all the [rules][kappa rules] to become a member.
+Before joining the society, let's take a brief look at the [Society UI](https://axiasolar.js.org/apps/#/society) on AXIACoin-JS apps and read through all the [rules][kappa rules] to become a member.

 ## UI Overview